strimzi/strimzi-ui/docs/Build.md

 import { myFunction } from 'MyModule'
 ```

-For convenience, all top level module directories from `client` will be automatically aliased via a helper in the webpack configuration, as well defining a view, model and styling aliases.
+For convenience, all top level module directories from `client` will be automatically aliased via a helper in the webpack configuration, as well defining dynamic view and styling aliases as described above, as well as an alias for model code.

 #### Webpack configuration and plugins